-Throughout summer 2020, the Equal Opportunity and Compliance Office also provided information about sexual assault, University policies and resources in hard-copy and online handbooks for new students and parents that are distributed at Orientation to supplement information provided by staff during Orientation sessions and information fairs.
+Throughout summer 2021 the Equal Opportunity and Compliance Office participated in New Student Orientation, providing digital resources and information about harassment and discrimination, including sexual assault, interpersonal violence, and stalking.
+Online handbooks were provided for new students and parents during 2020 and 2021 New Student Orientation.
 The EOC also provides training to resident advisors, community partners, sports groups and organizations about these types of prohibited conduct and resource and reporting options.